Associate in Science | SC Program: AS.1173

 Limitation on Enrollment: Enrollment in the Dental Hygiene Program.

-This course focuses on radiation physics, biology, protection, quality, dental techniques, film processing and mounting, interpretation of errors, recognition of anatomical landmarks, and evidence of pathologies.
-Students practice skills on radiographic models and student patients in a clinical setting; all skills are taught to clinical competence.
-This course builds on basic and dental sciences and prepares for clinical dental hygiene practice.
+This course focuses on radiation physics, biology, protection, quality, dental techniques, interpretation of errors, recognition of anatomical landmarks, and recognition of pathologies.
+Students practice and demonstrate competence using radiographic models and student patients in a clinical setting; all skills are taught to clinical competence.
+This course builds on basic dental sciences and prepares for clinical dental hygiene practice.

 Apply Now